Zsolt Nagy (politician): Controversies

-Zsolt Nagy was also accused that, as a minister, he supported “morally and intellectually” an organized group, in the famous “strategic privatizations” file.
-There are no facts or proven wrong deeds imputed to Zsolt Nagy, only phone conversations of other thirds parties talking and mentioning his name.
+Nagy was also accused that, as a minister, he supported “morally and intellectually” an organized group, in the famous “strategic privatizations” file.
+There are no facts or proven wrong deeds imputed to Nagy, only phone conversations of other thirds parties talking and mentioning his name.
 He has been suspended from his position.
 Even though convicted, no privatization took place till this day and no prejudice has been imputed upon him.
-Finally, in 2016, the Constitutional Court decided and declared that SRI (Romanian Secret Service / Romanian Intelligence) cannot operate any legal prosecution, even though this whole file and trial was based only on phone conversations of third parties.
+Finally, in 2016, the Constitutional Court decided and declared that the Romanian Intelligence Service (SRI) cannot operate any legal prosecution, even though this whole file and trial was based only on phone conversations of third parties.
 Sadly, these Court Decisions cannot be implemented retroactively.

 In his defense, after his conviction, four decisions of the Constitutional Court were issued: